Starting a Business: Do's and Don'ts

 Getting Legal Help

-There is no one right way to start a business, but there are plenty of lessons to be learned from those that have gone before.
-Following best practices and avoiding certain avoidable pitfalls will give your venture a better chance of succeeding.
+There are plenty of lessons to be learned from successful business owners who have gone before (as well as those who failed).
+Following best practices and avoiding avoidable pitfalls will give your venture a better chance of succeeding.
 Contact a business and commercial law attorney licensed in your state for help.

-FindLaw's Starting a Business section contains a variety of other articles and resources to help you get started, including Start-Up Costs: Overview and Licenses and Permits: Overview.
-Also, you will want to get acquainted with the particular business laws and regulations of your state.
+FindLaw's Starting a Business section contains a variety of other articles and resources to help you get started.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help